-\\\In certain cities, employer and employee are allowed to contribute more than 12 percent.
+\\\\In certain cities, employer and employee are allowed to contribute more than 12 percent.

-Under China's system, whenever hiring new staff, employers need to register him or her with the local social insurance bureau and the housing fund bureau to initiate or reactivate the corresponding accounts.
+In China, whenever hiring new staff, employers need to register him or her with the local social insurance bureau and the housing fund bureau to initiate or reactivate the corresponding accounts.
 Further, although both employer and employee are obligated to make contributions, it is generally the employer's responsibility to correctly calculate and withhold the payments for both parties.